UCMJ Article 87b

 To be prosecuted for an Article 92 violation of failure to obey other lawful order, the prosecution must demonstrate:

-2. that the accused had knowledge of the order;
+2. that the accused knew the order;

-3. that the accused had a duty to obey the order; and
+3. that the accused had a duty to obey the order and

 4. that the accused failed to obey the order.